akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#nested-persist-persist-caller

-First the "outer layer" of persist calls is issued and their callbacks applied, after these have successfully completed the inner callbacks will be invoked (once the events they are persisting have been confirmed to be persisted by the journal).
+First the "outer layer" of persist calls is issued and their callbacks are applied.
+After these have successfully completed, the inner callbacks will be invoked (once the events they are persisting have been confirmed to be persisted by the journal).
-And only after all these handlers have been successfully invoked, the next command will delivered to the persistent Actor.
+Only after all these handlers have been successfully invoked will the next command be delivered to the persistent Actor.
 In other words, the stashing of incoming commands that is guaranteed by initially calling ``persist()`` on the outer layer is extended until all nested ``persist`` callbacks have been handled.